openedx/edx-documentation/en_us/shared/students/SFD_teams.rst

 .. image to come

 Your profile is added to the list of team member profiles, and you can participate in the team's discussions.
+The team that you joined is added to the **My Team** page.

 .. note:: You can only belong to one team at a time.
 If you belong to a team, but find another team that you want to join, you must leave the first team